Hubert Conway Rees

-Rees was appointed to command the 94th Infantry Brigade on 15 June 1916 and led them on the first day on the Somme.
-He has been praised for recalling two of his battalions after the initial wave failed.
+Rees was appointed to command the 94th Infantry Brigade on 15 June 1916 and led them in action weeks later on the first day on the Somme.
+He has been praised for recalling two of his battalions after the initial wave failed to make progress.
 Later that year Rees commanded the 11th Infantry Brigade and 13th Reserve Brigade.
 In 1917 he led the 149th (Northumberland) Brigade in the Battle of Arras.
 In early 1918 Rees took command of the 150th (York and Durham) Brigade.
-He led them in a defence against the German spring offensive but the Brigade was over-run during the Third Battle of the Aisne and Rees was captured.
+He led them in a defence against the German spring offensive but the brigade was over-run during the Third Battle of the Aisne and Rees was captured.
 Shortly afterwards he was interviewed by the German Kaiser, Wilhelm II.
 Rees remained a prisoner for the rest of the war.
-On his return to Britain he commanded the 6th battalion of his regiment and served as a general staff officer before retiring in 1922.
+On his return to Britain he was appointed a Companion of the Order of St Michael and St George.
+Rees went on to command the 6th battalion of his regiment and serve as a general staff officer before retiring in 1922.